 One of the important unknowns in the future global carbon budget is the extent to which the ocean sink keeps pace with anthropogenic CO2 emissions.
 Present-day observations and models show that the ocean sink has increased along with CO2 emissions and is currently absorbing about 28% of anthropogenic CO2 emissions annually (Le Quéré et al., 2018).
-The amount of CO2 that can be emitted by fossil fuel burning and industrial uses while limiting global surface temperature rise to within 2°C and stabilizing atmospheric CO2 levels is critically dependent on the magnitude of this ocean sink (https://unfccc.int/process/conferences/pastconferences/paris-climate-change-conference-november-2015/paris-agreement).
+The amount of CO2 that can be emitted by fossil fuel burning and industrial uses while limiting global surface temperature rise to within 2°C and stabilizing atmospheric CO2 levels is critically dependent on the magnitude of this ocean sink4.
 The tropical Atlantic is the second largest source, after the tropical Pacific, of oceanic CO2 to the atmosphere, releasing about 0.10 Pg C yr-1 in the 18°S-18°N region (Landschützer et al., 2014).
 While uptake of anthropogenic CO2 by the ocean regulates the atmospheric CO2 concentration, it also leads to ocean acidification, with significant but poorly understood consequences for marine organisms and ecosystems (Feely et al., 2004; Bates, 2007).
 Carbon trends remain unclear because of short records and high natural variability in the tropical Atlantic, though there are indications of significant decadal variations that have implications for anthropogenic CO2 uptake (Park and Wanninkhof, 2012).
 There is also significant interannual variability of air-sea CO2 fluxes in the tropical Atlantic that is closely linked to climate variability (Lefèvre et al., 2013; Ibánhez et al., 2017).

 Oxygen minimum zones (OMZs) are found at intermediate depths (100-900 m) in the eastern tropical oceans off the equator (Karstensen et al., 2008).
-The OMZs in the eastern tropical Atlantic are split into shallow (100 m) and deep (400 m) branches (Brandt et al., 2015; Monteiro et al., 2008) that are caused primarily by enhanced biological productivity/consumption and sluggish ventilation, respectively.
+The OMZs in the eastern tropical Atlantic are split into shallow (100 m) and deep (400 m) branches (Monteiro et al., 2008; Brandt et al., 2015) that are caused primarily by enhanced biological productivity/consumption and sluggish ventilation, respectively.
 The shallow OMZs overlap with the euphotic zone and hence have a direct impact on ecosystems, carbon export, and the release of CO2 and other climate-relevant trace gases like N2O to the atmosphere.
-Since the 1960's the oxygen minimum zones in the eastern tropical Atlantic have been expanding (Stramma et al., 2008; Brandt et al., 2015), with far-reaching consequences for tropical ecosystems (Stramma et al., 2012; Gilly et al., 2013), nutrient cycling and resilience, as well as goods and services, including food production through fisheries and aquaculture, ecosystem conservation, and climate regulation (Diaz and Rosenberg, 2008; Stramma et al., 2012; Kalvelage et al., 2013; Craig and Bosman, 2013; Martinez-Rey et al., 2015; Arevalo-Martinez et al., 2015).
+Since the 1960's the OMZs in the eastern tropical Atlantic have been expanding (Stramma et al., 2008; Brandt et al., 2015), with farreaching consequences for tropical ecosystems (Stramma et al., 2012; Gilly et al., 2013), nutrient cycling and resilience, as well as goods and services, including food production through fisheries and aquaculture, ecosystem conservation, and climate regulation (Diaz and Rosenberg, 2008; Stramma et al., 2012; Craig and Bosman, 2013; Kalvelage et al., 2013; Martinez-Rey et al., 2015; Arevalo-Martinez et al., 2015).